silentgameplays/Simple-Arch-Linux-Setup/README.md

 # if there are no orphans left:error: argument '-' specified with empty stdin
 # Removing everything but essential packages
 * sudo pacman -D --asdeps $(pacman -Qqe)
+# This will remove evrything including Desktop Environment and drivers,except for core essential stuff,use as a last resort or if you like tinkering.
+* su
+* pacman -Qtdq | pacman -Rns -
+* exit
 # Change the installation reason to "as explicitly" of only the essential packages, those you do not want to remove, in order to avoid targeting them:
 * sudo pacman -D --asexplicit base linux linux-firmware
 # 38 Creating a bootable Windows 10 USB using Disks utility (Possible on any linux distro even without GNOME)